LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Introduction

-In addition, \cite{Jedamzik:2020krr} proposed that a primordial magnetic field present at recombination, with sufficient amplitude, could reduce the sound horizon by inducing baryon clumping, which would affect the estimate of the present-time Hubble constant from CMB data in a way that would relax the ``Hubble tension''. \cite{Neronov:2021xua} and \cite{RoperPol:2022iel} showed that a non-helical field originated at the QCD phase transition could satisfy the \gr~lower bound on the IGMF, induce enough baryon clumping \citep{Jedamzik:2020krr,Galli:2021mxk}, and generate the SGWB that has been recently detected by several pulsar timing array collaborations \citep{NANOGrav:2023gor,Antoniadis:2023ott,Reardon:2023gzh,Xu:2023wog} (see in particular \cite{Antoniadis:2023xlr}, where (M)HD turbulence was analyzed as a possible source of the SGWB, and \cite{NANOGrav:2023hvm}, where instead sound waves and bubble collisions were analyzed).
+In addition, \cite{Jedamzik:2020krr} proposed that a primordial magnetic field present at recombination, with sufficient amplitude, could reduce the sound horizon by inducing baryon clumping, which would affect the estimate of the present-time Hubble constant from CMB data in a way that would relax the "Hubble tension." \cite{Neronov:2021xua} and \cite{RoperPol:2022iel} showed that a non-helical field originating in the QCD phase transition could satisfy the \gr\ lower bound of the IGMF, induce enough baryon clumping \citep{Jedamzik:2020krr,Galli:2021mxk}, and generate the SGWB that has been detected by several pulsar timing array collaborations (\citealt{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}; see, in particular, \citealt{EPTA:2023xxk}, where (M)HD turbulence was analysed as a possible source of the SGWB, and \citealt{NANOGrav:2023hvm}, where sound waves and bubble collisions were analysed instead).

-In the present work, we provide a framework to study a first order phase transition with a ``multi-messenger'' approach.
-On one hand, we analyze the detectability by LISA of a SGWB produced around the electroweak scale, from both sound waves \citep{Hindmarsh:2013xza} and (M)HD turbulence.
-On the other hand, we analyze the evolution down to recombination of a magnetic field also generated around the electroweak scale, compatible with the aforementioned SGWB, and determine whether it can explain the blazars' observations in the cosmic voids of the LSS, the CMB and BBN constraints, as well as the possibility that it can alleviate the Hubble tension.
+In the present work, we provide a framework for studying a first-order phase transition with a "multi-messenger" approach.
+On the one hand, we analyze the detectability by LISA of a SGWB produced around the electroweak scale, from both sound waves \citep{Hindmarsh:2013xza} and (M)HD turbulence.
+On the other hand, we analyze the evolution down to recombination of a magnetic field also generated around the electroweak scale, compatible with the aforementioned SGWB, and determine whether it can explain the blazars observations in the cosmic voids of the LSS, the CMB and BBN constraints, as well as the possibility that it can alleviate the Hubble tension.
+All the results and models presented can be reproduced using the {\sc CosmoGW} package that is publicly available on GitHub \citep{CosmoGW_GH}.

-In the following, the notation is such that all characteristic scales and time intervals are physical, and therefore time dependent.
-They are understood to be redshifted when compared with quantities at the present time, e.g., with the GW frequency $f$ or with the conformal Hubble factor at the phase transition time, ${\cal H}_* \equiv (a_*/a_0)\, H_*$.
+In the following, the notation is such that all characteristic scales and time intervals are physical and, therefore, time-dependent.
+They are understood to be redshifted when compared with quantities at the present time, for example, with the GW frequency $f$ or with the conformal Hubble factor at the phase transition time, ${\cal H}_* \equiv (a_*/a_0)\, H_*$, $H_\ast$ being the Hubble rate and $a_\ast/a_0$ the ratio of the scale factor at the time of GW production with that at the present time.